tupelo-shen/my_test/doc/linux/mips-architecture/others/MIPS架构体系透视10-向MIPS架构移植软件.md

 # 2 Endianness:Words, Bytes, and Bit Order

 The word endianness was introduced to computer science by Danny Cohen (Cohen 1980).
 In an article of rare humor and readability, Cohen observed that computer architectures had divided up into two camps, based on an arbitrary choice of the way in which byte addressing and integer definitions are related in communications systems.

 In Jonathan Swift’s Gulliver’s Travels, the “little-endians” and “big-endians” fought a war over the correct end at which to start eating a boiled egg.
 Swift was satirizing 18th-century religious disputes, and neither of his sides can see that their difference is entirely arbitrary.
 Cohen’s joke was appreciated, and the word has stuck.
 The problem is not just relevant to communications; it has implications for portability too.

 Computer programs are always dealing with sequence and order of different types of data: iterating in order over the characters in a string, the words in an array, or the bits in a binary representation.
 C programmers live with a pervasive assumption that all these variables are stored in a memory that is itself visible as a sequence of bytes—memcpy() will copy any data type.
 And C’s I/O system models all I/O operations as bytes; you can also read() and write() any chunk of memory containing any data type.

 So one computer can write out some data, and another computer can read it; suddenly, we’re interested in whether the second computer can understand what the first one wrote.

 We understand that we need to be careful with padding and alignment (details in section 11.1).
 And it’s probably too much to expect that complex data types like floating-point numberswill always transfer intact.
 Butwe’d hope at least to see simple twos complement integers coming across OK; the curse of endianness is that they don’t.
 The 32-bit integer whose hexadecimal value was written as 0x1234.5678 quite often reads in as 0x7856.3412—it’s been “byte-swapped.”
 To understand why, let’s go back a bit.

 # 2.1 Bits, Bytes,Words, and Integers

 A 32-bit binary integer is represented by a sequence of bits, with each bit having a different significance.
 The least significant bit is “ones,” then “twos,” then “fours”—just as a decimal representation is “ones,” “tens,” and “hundreds.”
 When your memory is byte-addressable, your 32-bit integer occupies four bytes.
-There are two reasonable choices about how the integer and bytewise view tie
-up: Some computers put the least significant (LS) bits “first” (that is, in loweraddressed memory bytes) and some put the most significant (MS) bit first— and Cohen called them little-endian and big-endian, respectively.
+There are two reasonable choices about how the integer and bytewise view tie up: Some computers put the least significant (LS) bits “first” (that is, in loweraddressed memory bytes) and some put the most significant (MS) bit first—and Cohen called them little-endian and big-endian, respectively.
 When I first got to know about computers in 1976, DEC’s minicomputers were little-endian and IBM mainframes were big-endian; neither camp was about to give way.

 <img src="https://raw.githubusercontent.com/tupelo-shen/my_test/master/doc/linux/mips-architecture/others/images/see_mips_run_10_1.PNG">

 It’s worth stressing that the curse of choice only appeared once you could address bytes.
 Pioneering computers through to the late 1960s were generally organized around a single word size: Instructions, integers, and memory width were all the same word size.
 Such a computer has no endianness: It has word order in memory and bit order inside words, and those are unrelated.

 Just as with opening a boiled egg, both camps have good arguments.

 We’re used to writing decimals with the most significant digits to the left, and (reading left to right as usual) we say numbers that way: Shakespeare might have said “four and twenty,” but we say “twenty-four.”
 So if you write down numbers, it’s natural to put the most significant bits first.
 Bytes first appeared as a convenient way of packing characters into words, before memory was byte addressable.
 A 1970s vintage IBM programmer had spent most of his or her career poring over vast dump listings, and each set of characters represented a word, which was a number.
 Little-endian numbers look ridiculous.
 They were instinctive big-endians.
 But with numbers written MS to the left and byte addresses increasing in the same direction, it would have been inconsistent to have numbered the bits from right to left: So IBM labeled the MS bit of a word bit 0.
 Their world looked like Figure 10.1.

 But it’s also natural to number the bits according to their arithmetic significance within integer data types—that is, to assign bit number n to the position that has arithmetic significance 2n.
 It’s then consistent to store bits 0–7 in byte 0, and you’ve become a little-endian.
 Having words appear backward in dumps is a shame, but the little-endian view made particular sense to people who’d gotten used to thinking of memory as a big array of bytes.
 Intel, in particular, is little-endian.
 So its words, bytes, and bits look like Figure 10.2.

 You’ll notice that these diagrams have exactly the same contents: only the MS/LS are interchanged, as well as the order of the fields.
 IBM big-endians see words broken into bytes, while little-endians see bytes built into words.
 Both these systems seemed unarguably right to different people: There’s lots of merit in both, but you have to choose.

 But let’s get back to our observation about the problem above.
 Our mangled word started as 0x1234.5678, which is 00010010 00110100 01010110 01111000 in binary.
 If you transfer it naively to a system with the opposite endianness, you’d surely expect to see all the bits reversed.
 In that case you’d receive the number 00011110 01101010 00101100 01001000, which is hex 0x1E6A.2C48.
 But we said we’d read hex 0x7856.3412.

 It’s true that complete bit reversal could arise in some circumstances; there are communication links that send the MS bit first, and some that send the LS bit first.
 But sometime in the 1970s 8-bit bytes emerged as a universal base unit both inside computers and in computer communications systems (where they were called “octets”).
 Typically, communication systems build all their messages out of bytes, and only the lowest-level hardware engineers know which bit goes first.

 Meanwhile, every microprocessor system got to use 8-bit peripheral controllers (wider controllers were reserved for the high-end stuff), and all those peripherals have 8-bit ports numbered 0 through 7, and the most significant  bit is 7.
 Somehow, without a shot apparently fired, every byte was little-endian, and has been ever since.

 Early microprocessor systems were 8-bit CPUs on 8-bit buses with 8-bit memory systems, so they had no endianness.
 Intel’s 8086 was a 16-bit littleendian system.
 When Motorola introduced the 68000 microprocessor around 1978, they greatly admired IBM’s mainframe architecture.
 Either in admiration for IBM or to differentiate themselves from Intel, they thought they should be big-endians too.
-But Motorola couldn’t oppose the prevailing bitswithin- bytes convention—every 8-bit Motorola peripheral would have had to be connected to a 68000 with its data bus bit-twisted.
+But Motorola couldn’t oppose the prevailing bitswithin-bytes convention—every 8-bit Motorola peripheral would have had to be connected to a 68000 with its data bus bit-twisted.
 As a result, the 68000 family looks like Figure 10.3, with the bits and bytes numbered in opposite directions.

 The 68000 and its successors went on to be used for most successful UNIX servers and workstations (notably with Sun).
 When MIPS and other RISCs emerged in the 1980s, their designers needed to woo system designers with the right endianness, so they designed CPUs that could swing either way.
 But from the 68000 onward, big-endian has meant 68000-style big-endian, with bits and bytes going opposite ways.
 When you set up a MIPS CPU to be big-endian, it looks like Figure 10.3.
 And that’s where the trouble really starts.

 One small difficulty comes when you read hardware manuals for your CPU and see register diagrams.
 Everyone’s convinced that registers are (first and foremost) 32-bit integers, so they’re invariably drawn with the MS bit (bit 31, remember) first.
 This has some consequences for programmers and hardware designers alike.
 That picture motivates the difference between “shift-left” and “shift-right” instructions, determines the bit-number arguments of bitfield instructions, and even refers to the labeling of the bitfields that make up MIPS instructions.

 Once you get over that, there is serious software trouble when porting software ormoving data between incompatible machines; there is hardware trouble when connecting incompatible components or buses.
 We’ll take the software and hardware problems separately.

 # 2.2 Software and Endianness